kiootic/pad-resources/README.md

 pad-visual-media
 =============
-PAD card image renderer
+PAD card image renderer.
+This used to be a fork of [kiootic/pad-resources](https://github.com/kiootic/pad-resources), we unforked so that we could have issues & codesearch available.

-Requirement
+Requirements
 -----------
 - Node 8 & Yarn